 The GreenWay is a shared asset involving many landowners and state agencies, including locals Councils, Railcorp, Sydney Water, the Roads and Traffic Authority (RTA) and Transport NSW, delivering the Inner West Light Rail Extension and the GreenWay.

-The GreenWay passes through the Inner West Council and Canterbury local government areas and is supported by a strong community influence.
+The GreenWay passes through the Inner West Council and City of Canterbury Bankstown local government areas and is supported by a strong community influence.

 The governance of the GreenWay seeks to ensure coordinated actions and a consistent approach to managing and implementing the GreenWay, as outlined in the GreenWay MasterPlan & Coordination Strategy (2009).